Tyrrell P34: In media

 The Tyrrell P34 was featured in the cartoon The Transformers as the vehicle converted into the Decepticon Stunticon known as Drag Strip.
 The car, shown sporting a yellow livery with red accents, was depicted as still being active in automotive races, despite the fact that the episode wherein it was stolen was produced and set in the mid-eighties.

 The race car also made an appearance in the first episode of the 1993 anime series Moldiver and the 2013 film Rush.

-Lupin is seen racing a version of the car in season 1 episode 11 of Lupin the Third Part II - "Bet on the Monaco Grand Prix (Who's Vroomin Who?)".
+Lupin is seen racing a version of the car in season 1 episode 11 of Lupin the Third Part II, "Bet on the Monaco Grand Prix (Who's Vroomin Who?)".

+In season 4 of Phineas and Ferb, a car inspired by the Tyrell P34 is used in the episode "Live and Let Drive" by Dr. Heinz Doofenshmirtz.

+In George Harrison's 1976 song "It's What You Value" from his album Thirty Three & 1/3, the lyrics mention "someone's driving a six wheeler," which is widely interpreted as a reference to the Tyrrell P34 Formula One car.
+This aligns with Harrison's known enthusiasm for motorsports.
+The car was driven by Jody Scheckter, who won the 1976 Swedish Grand Prix in the P34 – the only Formula One victory by a six-wheeled car.

+Die-cast toys and model kits

+Several die-cast and model kit manufacturers were made a replica of the P34: